 Before applying for a Fellowship, Australian organisations must read:

-- the Round 15 Australia Awards Fellowship Guidelines, which provides information on eligibility the selection criteria and process and funding arrangements, including Australian Host Organisations’ entitlements and responsibilities.
+- The Australia Awards Fellowships Guidelines, which provide information on eligibility, the selection criteria and process, and funding arrangements, including Australian Host Organisations’ entitlements and responsibilities.
 The Round 16 Guidelines will be posted to this website ahead of the opening of the round in the second half of 2015.

 - the Australian Government’s new development policy Australian aid: promoting prosperity, reducing poverty, enhancing stability